Promoting British Values

 - Tolerance of those of Different Faiths and Beliefs

 This is achieved through enhancing students’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PD.
 Our Who do we think we are? event underpins this tolerance.
 As a Stonewall Champion School and a holder of the Stephen Lawrence Award, we have an excellent reputation in the county for inclusive practice and are recognised as a school with an ethos that reflects equality in its broadest sense.